PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK

 module purge
-module load anaconda3/2020.2 cudatoolkit/10.2
+module load anaconda3/2020.2 cudatoolkit/11.4
 conda activate dark-env

-nv-nsight-cu-cli -f -o my_report_${SLURM_JOBID} python myscript.py
+ncu -f -o my_report_${SLURM_JOBID} python myscript.py
 ```

-One can then use `nv-nsight-cu` to view the results:
+One can then use `ncu-ui` to view the results:

 ```
 $ ssh -X <YourNetID>@adroit.princeton.edu
-$ module load cudatoolkit/10.2
+$ module load cudatoolkit/11.4
-$ nv-nsight-cu my_report_xxxxxx.nsight-cuprof-report
+$ ncu-ui my_report_xxxxxx.nsight-cuprof-report
 ```

-Note that `nv-nsight-cu` is not available for Traverse.
+Note that `ncu-ui` is not available for Traverse.
 You will need to examine the report file on a different machine like Tigressdata or your laptop.

 # DLProf